 Catalan is the main language you’ll hear

-The Costa Brava is part of Catalonia, so you’ll find that locals mostly speak Catalan rather than Spanish.
+The Costa Brava is part of Catalonia (which is part of Spain), so you’ll find that locals mostly speak Catalan rather than Spanish.
 Don’t get surprised if you see most things written in a language that looks alien to you!

 All Catalans also speak Spanish, so if you speak some, just go for it!